cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/System_Configuration/Authentication,_Authorization_and_Accounting/Using_sudo_to_Delegate_Privileges.md

 ## sudoers Examples

-<span id="src-8362554_indexterm-F573F639AF44634A4DE492468A9BA11E">The
-</span>following examples show how you grant as few privileges as
-necessary to a user or group of users to allow them to perform the required task.
+The following examples show how you grant as few privileges as necessary to a user or group of users to allow them to perform the required task.
 For each example, the system group *noc* is used; groups are prefixed with an %.

 When executed by an unprivileged user, the example commands below must be prefixed with `sudo.`